Architecture of St. John's, 1892–1940

 Living Spaces in Commercial Buildings

 In the period immediately following the fire and into the first decades of the 20th century, it was still relatively common for stores and workshops to incorporate living spaces in their upper floors or elsewhere on the premises.
 This practice began to die out in the first half of the 1900s, and living and working spaces became increasingly separated.
-The S. O. Steele building (see above), for example, contained residential space on its top two floors until 1935, when they were converted to offices.
-Note that this roughly coincides with an increase in factories in St. John's, which are by definition working spaces only, and immediately precedes the creation of suburbs, which are primarily living spaces without working or commercial space, demonstrating that home and work were becoming increasingly separated in the early 20th century.
+For example, the S. O. Steele building mentioned above contained residential space on its top two floors until 1935, when it was converted to offices.
+It roughly coincided with an increase in factories in St. John's, which by definition are working spaces only.
+This change immediately preceded the creation of suburbs, that were primarily living spaces, demonstrating that home and work were becoming increasingly separated in the early 20th century.

 Many of the historic and distinctive churches in St. John's, including the Roman Catholic Basilica (then the Roman Catholic Cathedral; raised to Minor Basilica in 1955), St. Patrick's, George Street United, and St. Thomas' survived the Great Fire unscathed.
 Others, however, did not.
 The Anglican Cathedral was burnt-out, although the stone walls remained and it was rebuilt close to its original design.
 St. Andrews' Presbyterian, or 'The Kirk' was completely destroyed.
 It was rebuilt in a new location in the Gothic style that had become common in church construction in Newfoundland in the decades before the fire.
 Note that the Kirk and the new Masonic Temple were both constructed of Accrington brick, made in Accrington, England and known for its strength and rich red colour.
 Gower Street United Church (then Gower Street Methodist Church) was also completely destroyed in 1892.
 After overcoming financial difficulties and disagreements regarding design, the Gower Street Church was rebuilt on its old site in a Romanesque style, although the present structure, built in the late 1890s, has been modified from its original appearance, notably by the removal of a 40-foot steeple.